According to American Express, US families spend about $1,145 per person for a one-week vacation. For our family of five, that would be $6,870! YIKES!

 Our Hilton Head vacation by the numbers

 We stayed at Disney’s Hilton Head Island Resort — where Mickey is not king!
 It’s true.
-The resort is themed after an old island fishing village, with small buildings of 4-8 units spread across the property.
+The resort is themed after an old island fishing village, with small buildings of 4-8 condominium units spread across the property.
 Old live oak trees, palmettos and marsh views create the relaxed atmosphere we love.
 The resort includes many amenities: pools, water slides, foosball, ping pong, movies under the stars, campfires and more — all without an added resort fee!

 We chose a 2-bedroom condo, which sleeps up to 9, providing plenty of space for our family of six (we brought our son’s fiancé).
 With a wide balcony, full kitchen and laundry in the unit, it’s a great place for a relaxed vacation.